theSteveMitchell/after_party/README.md

 ## After_party

 After_party helps you create and manage automated deploy tasks in your Rails application.
 It works like schema_migrations for special rake tasks.
-It records the ones that have been run in the environment, and runs the ones that haven't run yet.
+It records the tasks that have been run in the environment, so that each time you deploy, it runs the ones that haven't run yet.
 It has some key differences over schema migrations:

-1. They always run after all the migrations, so your tasks can assume all your models are updated and available.
+1. They always run after migrations are completed, so your tasks can safely assume all your DB schema matches your class definitions
-3. By default, tasks run once in every environment, the first time they are deployed there (just like migrations)
+3. By default, tasks run once in every environment, the first time they are deployed there (just like schema migrations)
-4. BUT you can always run the task manually whenever you want, or have it run after each deployment.
+4. BUT you can always run the task manually whenever you want, or have it run after each deployment forever.

 ## Installation